edmondscommerce/dsm-symfony/README.md

 # dsm-symfony

 ## By [Edmonds Commerce](https://www.edmondscommerce.co.uk)
-A symfony bundle that facilitates using [Doctrine Static Meta](https://github.com/edmondscommerce/doctrine-static-meta) with [API Platform](https://api-platform.com/)
+A symfony bundle that facilitates using [Doctrine Static Meta](https://github.com/edmondscommerce/doctrine-static-meta)

 ## _THIS IS NOT PRODUCTION READY_